Koha-Community/kohadocs/source/searching.rst

     **Note**

-    By default your search results will be sorted based on your :ref:`defaultSortField and defaultSortOrder <defaultsortfield-&-defaultsortorder-label>` system preferences values.
+    By default your search results will be sorted based on your :ref:`defaultSortField and defaultSortOrder <defaultsortfield-and-defaultsortorder-label>` system preferences values.

 |image1330|